six mindsets for co-design

 2 practising curiosity

-And curiosity can be a form of resistance.
+And, our curiosity can be a form of resistance.
 Many professions reward people for asserting their views, having the answers and negotiating others into submission.
 The curious can be seen as troublemakers, obstructive or lacking competence.
-More broadly, Western culture rewards people who confidently state their opinion and who are decisive.
+We may reward people who confidently state their opinion and who are decisive.
 We are taught in binaries - someone has to be right and others wrong.
 We must make room for curiosity.

 While we don’t have to give up what we believe, we need to lay down our armour long enough to understand other perspectives.
 That can be hard in places where we’ve had to armour up.